mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

 - [Known Issues](#known-issues)

 ## What's New
+### 6.0.0
+- Take up all the view space when is landscape
+- Separate configuration behavior by each `ChatComponent`
+- Fix pause/play functionality when press the play button
+- Create a `logout` method on the main SDK
+- Fix spinner that was disappearing too soon
+- Add optional `chatImage` to `FullChatComponent`
+- Align the messages that you send with the other users
+- Show message when the user report a message

 ### 5.2.2
 Update SDK data synchronisation and handle unsusbscribe manually: When initialising a chat component SDK automatically subscribes user to the chat events.
 While subscription is done automatically by the SDK user now needs to handle unsubscribe manually to be in charge of chat subscription status.